-Let's face it; most of us are amateurs when it comes to creating and designing home theaters.
+Let’s face it; most of us are amateurs when it comes to creating and designing home theaters.
 Few of us are lucky enough to have built a home movie theater more than once in our lives.
-Theater Seat Store believes it is always less expensive and less frustrating to learn from other's mistakes then your own, that's why we have listed below the common design mistakes that can negatively affect your home theater performance.
+We believe it is always less expensive and less frustrating to learn from other’s mistakes than your own, that’s why we have listed below the common design mistakes that can negatively affect your home theater performance.
 There are a number of online resources that should be referenced for home theater design before launching into this project.
-Let's take a look at the most common home theater pitfalls.
+Let’s take a look at the most common home theater pitfalls.

 The second common mistake when selecting the room to build your home theater in is selecting a room with windows.
 You would think this would be a no-brainer but you would be surprised how many expensive theaters are affected by windows.
 Even windows with drapes and blinds usually let in some light which can negatively affect your visual performance.
 Secondly, windows are poor at impeding outside noises from disturbing your theater experience.
 If you can’t avoid windows in your home theater space, there are some window treatments designed specifically for home theater.